 No incompletes (IN) for this course are given unless there are exceptional and documented individual circumstances.
 If you miss a quiz, you must provide a documented reason and plan to make up the work.
-If you have a documented need for an extended absence due to illness or family emergency, you must plan with the instructor to complete an appropriate alternative assignment for any missed graded activities.
+If you have a documented extended absence due to illness or family emergency, you must make arrangements with the instructor to complete an appropriate alternative assignment to the in-class discussions.